-If you’re a full-grown adult, there’s a big chance you’ve been doing laundry for at least half of your life.
-There’s also a good chance, based on a very informal office poll, there's a pretty high chance that you’ve been doing it wrong.
-Sure, the clothes are clean and the lint trap is bare, but you might be making a few small common mistakes.
-While some of these mistakes can merely slow you down, others might have long-term effects on your clothes—or your pricey appliances.
+Based on a very informal office poll, there's a pretty high chance that you’ve been doing it wrong.
+Sure, the clothes appear clean and the lint trap has been cleared, but there's actually a few small common mistakes you're most likely making.
+Some might even have long-term effects on your clothes—or your pricey appliances.

 Waiting To Transfer Clothes

-We have no idea how nobody has invented the one-piece washer-dryer, where clothes can transfer themselves from one machine to another, is still a mystery to me.
-But until that magical time comes, make sure you move your clothes from the washer to the dryer as quickly as possible, lest they hang out and develop mould, mildew, or other funky smells.
+Why nobody has invented the one-piece washer-dryer, where clothes can transfer themselves from one machine to another, is still a mystery to me.
+But until that magical day comes, it's crucial you transfer your clothes from the washer to the dryer as quickly as possible.
+Lest they hang out in the damp washer and develop mold, mildew, or other unwanted smells.

-Sure, in a perfect world, our hard-working laundry detergent would be able to miraculously get out even the toughest of spaghetti stains, but that’s not always the case—especially if the stain has had ample time to set in. want to make sure any of those accidental spots or spills, be sure to pre-treat your clothes before tossing them in the wash.
+In a perfect world, our favorite laundry detergent would be able to magically remove even the toughest of coffee stains, but that’s not always the case—especially if you’ve given the stain ample time to set in. want to make sure any of those accidental spots or spills are actually removed?
+Be sure to pre-treat your clothes with a stain-fighter before tossing them in the wash.
 I promise your clothes will come out as if they've been dry cleaned.
 (Plus, its botanical scent of just-cut greens and herbs is a bonus.)

 Shrinking Your Clothes

 We’re not proud of it, we’ve all done it and from time to time you may still be guilty of the shrink.
-It’s okay, we’ve all been there—but if you've become accustomed to washing your clothes on the hottest setting possible to kill bacteria, it’s time to retrain your brain.
-That setting should only be used to wash heavily soiled items that might otherwise become breeding grounds for bacteria or germs—everything else should be on cold or warm.
-Additionally, you may reduce your energy costs with every load by not using the hottest temperature available.
+It’s okay, I have the solution—but if you've become accustomed to washing your clothes on the hottest setting possible, it’s time to retrain your brain.
+That setting should only be used to wash heavily soiled items- the loads that could possibly become breeding grounds for bacteria.
+Everything else should be on cold or warm.
+An additional plus, you’ll probably reduce your energy costs by not constantly using the hottest temperature anymore.

 Not Cleaning Your Machine

-Logically, you know you should be cleaning your washing machine at least once a year—but do you actually ever get around to it?
-Probably not.
-Take a peek at our guide to washing all the machines in your house, and then actually make time to do it.
+It's been advised that you know you should be cleaning your washing machine at least once a year—but have you ever actually ever gotten around to it?
+It’s easy to forget.
+Check out our guide to washing all the machines in your house, and then actually take the time to do it.
 You’ll see a difference, trust me.

 Not Upgrading Your Experience